Making a Family Calendar: Toddlers & Young Kids

 Make mealtimes special.

-When it's possible, eat meals together as a family, and sit at a table so everyone can focus on their food.
-Consider putting your phones away and turning off the television for some uninterrupted family time.
+When it’s possible, eat meals together as a family, and sit at a table so everyone can focus on their food.
+Put your phones away and turn off the television for some uninterrupted family time.
+If everyone is part of the routine, the child will see this as something everyone does.

 Let your child help.